Mr3rf1/SecPhoto/README.md

 - ✅ Save self-destructing photos
 - ✅ Save self-destructing videos
+- ✅ **Reply-to-save feature** - Reply to any message to save its self-destructing media
+- ✅ Real-time monitoring of all chats
 - ✅ SOCKS5 proxy support
 - ✅ Works with both usernames and numeric IDs
 - ✅ Automatic delivery to Saved Messages